 Enhancing Catholic Identity: Introducing the Leuven Project

-The THCT605: Enhancing Catholic Identity: Introducing the Leuven Project unit explores contemporary theology in the area of Catholic school identity, focusing on the theology, methodology and pedagogy of the ECSI Project.
-It can be undertaken as part of a Master’s degree at ACU or as an interest-based professional learning activity.
+THCT605: Enhancing Catholic Identity: Introducing the Leuven Project explores contemporary theology in the area of Catholic school identity, focusing on the theology, methodology and pedagogy of the ECSI Project.
+It can be undertaken as part of a master’s degree at ACU or as an interest-based professional learning activity.

 This unit is offered in a blended mode, over three phases:

 Participants reflect critically on the personal challenges and implications of ECSI.
-A webinar and discussion forum support participants in the completion of the final assessment task.
+A webinar will support participants in the completion of the final assessment task.

 Enrolment for credit towards another Master’s course: Students enrolled in other ACU programs (such as the Master of Religious Education or Master of Educational Leadership) should approach their Course Coordinator to apply for credit into those courses.

 Individual unit enrolment: Participants may enrol in an individual unit and complete the assessment, but do not enrol in a course at this time.
 You may seek to credit the unit to a relevant course in which you enrol in the next few years.